drmikecrowe/cmsms_monolog/README.md

 CMSMonolog
 ============

-This project embeds [Monolog 1.10.x-dev](https://github.com/Seldaek/monolog) into CMS Made Simple.
+This project embeds [Monolog](https://github.com/Seldaek/monolog) into CMS Made Simple.
 From the Monolog website:

 > Monolog sends your logs to files, sockets, inboxes, databases and various web services.
 See the complete list of handlers below.
 Special handlers allow you to build advanced logging strategies.